Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 >              for the bam alignments.
 At least one of --frags or --jumps must also be given.
 >           --frags frags.bam
 >              A bam file consisting of fragment paired-end alignments, aligned to the --genome
 >              argument using bwa or bowtie2.
-This argument may be specifed more than once.
+This argument may be specified more than once.
 >           --jumps jumps.bam
 >              A bam file consisting of jump (mate pair) paired-end alignments, aligned to the
 >              --genome argument using bwa or bowtie2.
-This argument may be specifed more than once.
+This argument may be specified more than once.
 >           --unpaired unpaired.bam
 >              A bam file consisting of unpaired alignments, aligned to the --genome argument
 >              using bwa or bowtie2.
-This argument may be specifed more than once.
+This argument may be specified more than once.
 >           --bam any.bam
 >              A bam file of unknown type; Pilon will scan it and attempt to classify it as one
 >              of the above bam types.